mrhota/rust/src/doc/guide.md

 let x: (int, &str) = (1, "hello");
 ```

-As you can see, the type of a tuple looks just like the tuple, but with each
+The type of a tuple looks like the tuple itself, but with types in
-position having a type name rather than the value.
-Careful readers will also
+place of values in each position.
+Careful readers will also note that
-note that tuples are heterogeneous: we have an `int` and a `&str` in this tuple.
+tuples are heterogeneous: we have an `int` and a `&str` in this tuple.
-You haven't seen `&str` as a type before, and we'll discuss the details of
+You haven't seen `&str` as a type before, but we'll discuss the
-strings later.
-In systems programming languages, strings are a bit more complex
+details later.
+In systems programming languages, strings are a bit
-than in other languages.
-For now, just read `&str` as "a string slice," and
+more complex than in other languages.
+For now, just read `&str` as "a
-we'll learn more soon.
+string slice."

 You can access the fields in a tuple through a **destructuring let**.
 Here's
 an example: